a10networks/a10-neutron-lbaas/README.md

 ###### `api_version` (default `"2.1"`)

-Version of the A10 appliance's AXAPI. `"2.1"` for 2.X.X series ACOS versions, `"3.0"` for 4.X versions.
+Version of the A10 appliance's AXAPI. `"2.1"` for 2.X series ACOS versions, `"3.0"` for 4.X versions.

 ## Install database migrations

-If 'use_database' is enabled, after installing the package and after any upgrades, run
+If 'use_database' is enabled, after installing the package and after any upgrades, run:

 ```
 a10-manage upgrade